 One of Traverse Town's new areas, the Post Office, is a clear sign that Tetsuya Nomura is opening up to Pixar worlds.
 Just imagine doors grinding the colored rails...

 Decussation, Sora's link with the frog-knight-like "Kyroo" spirits is very similar to the "X-Strike" Dual Tech from Chrono Trigger, which was performed by Crono and Frog.

 Shoot the Shaggy Dog: The game retroactively does this to Birth by Sleep.
 We now see that the sacrifices of the three heroes did NOT stop Master Xehanort at all.
 He simply regained his memories one year later before splitting into Ansem and Xemnas, both keeping the memories of Master Xehanort while striving toward his ultimate destructive plan, and now he's back and no worse for his set-backs.
-It could be argued that they made things even worse in the long run by merely foiling a quasi X-blade forging, in the process, teaching Xehanort a lesson in patience and setting him on the path for the legitimate X-blade forging.
+They partly made things even worse in the long run by merely foiling a quasi X-blade forging, in the process, teaching Xehanort a lesson in patience and setting him on the path for forging the X-blade the correct way.
 Lampshaded by Mickey.
 Also, his possession ofTerrawas perfectly successful in the end.

 Sigil Spam: Both Sora and Riku's outfits are adorned with a sigil.
 Sora has the Recusant's Sigil, the "X" over his chest, which allows the new Organization to track him.
 Riku has the Spirits' sigil, because he himself is actually a Spirit.

 Soundtrack Dissonance: Peaceful classical music plays in Symphony of Sorcery as you wander around beating the living daylights out of Dream Eaters who are trying to kill you.
 Even more dissonant is the fact that the standard attack sounds are replaced with musical instrument sounds after a successful hit, like the strumming of a harp.